Gender Inequality and Macroeconomics (GM)

 - Understand the links between gender equality and macroeconomics, including in terms of growth, inclusiveness, diversification, and sustainability.

-- Use key sources of gender-disaggregated data and relevant toolkits to assess countries’ progress towards gender equality, including how this has been affected by the COVID-19 pandemic, and the impact of gender equality on macroeconomic performance.
+- Use key sources of gender-disaggregated data and relevant toolkits to assess countries’ progress towards gender equality, including how this has been affected by the COVID-19 pandemic, and the impact of gender inequality on macroeconomic performance.

 - Formulate prioritized reform programs to address gender inequality in their own country.